-On December 17, 2012, the Company submitted an offer to acquire a 100% interest in 121 mineral leases totaling 8802 acres (3562 hectares) 15 km north of the city of Yellowknife known as the Northbelt Property.
+On December 17, 2012, the Company submitted an offer to acquire a 100% interest in 121 mineral leases totaling 8802 acres (3562 hectares) approximately 15 km north of the city of Yellowknife known as the Northbelt Property.
 As consideration, the Company paid a refundable deposit of \$21,100 on December 19, 2012 with the balance of the purchase price of \$189,900 paid on closing of the transaction in February 2013.

-In May 2013 TerraX acquired 12 mineral claims called the Goodwin claims from Sonde Resources Corp for \$10,000.
-These claims total 619.8 acres (250.82 ha) and lie to the south of, and are contiguous to, the southern boundary of the Northbelt property and have been incorporated into the Northbelt project area.
-TerraX acquired a 100% interest in the claims, which have no underlying royalties and are in good standing until 2058
+In May 2013, the Company acquired 12 mineral claims called the Goodwin Claims from Sonde Resources Corp. for \$10,000.
+These claims have been incorporated into the Northbelt project area.
+The Company acquired a 100% interest in the claims.
+During the year ended January 31, 2014, the Company paid annual mineral lease payments of \$17,374.

-Concurrent with completion of a private placement with Virginia Mines Inc. (TSX: VGQ) in May 2013, Terrax granted Virginia an option to acquire a 2-per-cent net smelter returns royalty on the Northbelt property.
-Virginia may exercise the option by payment of \$2-million within three months following commencement of production.
-In consideration of granting the option, Terrax received 20,000 common shares of Virginia at a deemed value of \$10 per share, the value of which was applied to reduce the acquisitions costs recorded for Northbelt by \$200,000 during the period.
+Concurrent with completion of a private placement by Virginia Mines Inc. ("Virginia") (TSX: VGQ) in May 2013, the Company granted Virginia an option to acquire a 2% smelter returns royalty on the Northbelt property.
+Virginia may exercise the option by payment of \$2,000,000 within three months following commencement of production.
+In consideration of granting the option, the Company received 20,000 common shares of Virginia at a market value of \$10 per share, the value of which was applied to reduce the acquisitions costs recorded for Northbelt by \$200,000 during the period.